tambapps/marcel-intelij-plugin/README.md

 For now it only supports code highlighting, and nothing else.

-I tried to implement parsing but I didn't know what the F I was doing so I stopped
+I tried to implement parsing but I didn't know what the F I was doing, so I stopped.

+This plugin is **not published** anywhere, as it lacks a lot of feature to be truly useful.